 The first of the original colonial efforts, Elysium sits at the heart of a vital termini starting point and the end of the FTL transit lane connecting Earth with the eastern edge of the Alliance.
 Home to the Alliance 3rd Fleet, Elysium is heavily militarized.
 Elysium’s topography is dominated by Titanerest on its central belt island chain, a behemoth of peak twice the size of Olympus Mons on Mars that been turned into a heavily fortified underground base for the Alliance 3rd Fleet Command and the Office of Naval Intelligence.
 The nearby city of Presidium boasts luxury beaches and destination resorts along Presidio Bay.

 Other worlds in the region like Castilla and Nieu Morocco offer vastly different but equally desirable vacation locations making the Elysium Reaches a popular tourist destination even for non-Alliance citizens.
 However, the ‘Paradise Worlds’ as they are sometimes known live in the shadow of the growing threat from the People’s Coalition to the galactic south.

 The Sunderland Veil is the home of the constitutional monarchy, the Kingdom of Sunderland.
 Situated to the galactic east, Sunderland dominates the Alliance’s eastern reaches and stands as one of the most powerful regions in the Alliance as a whole.
 A recent addition to the Alliance, Sunderland had a long, proud history of independence with an equally long history of cooperation with the Alliance.
-Their official integration into the Alliance in 3103 represented a major power shift in the region, causing a stir among the Empyrean See and the Isharans who had both been eyeing Sunderland as a potential conquest.
+Their official integration into the Alliance in 2803 represented a major power shift in the region only shortly after the discovery of the Sunderland long-jump termini that had recently provided a direct link to the Alliance.

 Main Article – History of the Intersystem Alliance